bagrat/bmi/README.md

 To be able to test and deploy this API, please make sure you have Node.js 12 installed along with your AWS configurations.

-To install all the required dependencies, please run the following command:
+Then install the rest of required dependencies using this command:

 ```
 $ make init